Nahid51/quiz-app/README.md

 ## Available Scripts

-This app is made for desktop version (Resulation: 1920 * 1080)
+This app is made for desktop version (1920 * 1080)

 ### `Description`